JeremiahKaren/35percent.github.io/_posts/2017-03-27-traders-charter-broken-promises.md

 END

 [^1]: Cllr Humprheys was absent from the 2007 meeting.
 He was also deputy leader and Executive member for Housing and responsible for the [Heygate's decant](http://35percent.org/2013-12-07-kim-humphreys-exit-stage-left/).
-Cllr Humphreys is now plain Kim Humphreys, founder of [Carvil Ventures](http://carvil-ventures.co.uk/about-us) who are [_'providing public affairs services'_ ](http://carvil-ventures.co.uk/case-studies) to Delancey).
+He is founder of [Carvil Ventures](http://carvil-ventures.co.uk/about-us) who are [_'providing public affairs services'_ ](http://carvil-ventures.co.uk/case-studies) to Delancey).